 The number of Delta watershed waterbody contaminant combinations on the 303(d) list, evaluated every eight years.

-Next Data Update: Data will be updated soon after the release of the integrated report or when changes to the 303(d) list are approved (e.g. 2018 Proposed changes) and data are available.
-A full assessment update of the 303(d) integrated report for the Central Valley is anticipated in 2022 and 2024 while an update for the San Francisco Bay which includes Suisun Marsh is expected in 2024.
+Next Data Update: Data will be updated soon after the approval of the integrated report by the United States Environmental Protection Agency.
+The next full assessment update of the 303(d) integrated report for the Central Valley will be in 2028.

 Consistent good water quality is crucial for successful restoration efforts of aquatic habitats and other beneficial uses of Delta water.
 High amounts of pollutants, or other water quality issues, can impair the ability of water to support beneficial uses, such as: recreational use, agricultural water supply, municipal water supply, and healthy habitat for native vegetation and wildlife.
 Reduction of impaired water bodies on the 303(d) list of the Clean Water Act is important for the protection of beneficial uses in the Delta.

 The Clean Water Act (CWA) protects and restores surface water quality by regulating pollutants and quality standards for the waters of the United States.
 The State Water Quality Control Board (SWRCB) and its regional boards evaluate surface water quality data and develop a list of waters that do not meet established water quality standards (impaired waters) and those that currently meet water quality standards but may exceed it in the next reporting cycle (threatened waters).